 Don’t forget about milestones for your streams.
+Even if you’re just starting out on Twitch.
 Hit the 500 follower mark?
 Celebrate!
 Give back to your community with community days!
 Play games with your people, enjoy their company.

 Did you hit your 100 sub goal recently?
 Put yourself on a dance pad or setup a table of hot sauces for fun.
 The most important part of all of this is giving your viewers something worth interacting and paying for.